Skip to content

 UPDATE: U.S. House to Vote on Imported Material Exception for EV Chargers

-International Trade Commission Investigation of Certain Vehicle Parts and Components The United States House of Representatives plans to vote this week on a resolution that would nullify a rule – finalized by the Federal Highway Administration – that would temporarily waive certain domestic content requirements for electric vehicle (EV) chargers funded through the Infrastructure Investment…
+House Committees Schedule Markups on Key Automotive Legislation The United States House of Representatives plans to vote this week on a resolution that would nullify a rule – finalized by the Federal Highway Administration – that would temporarily waive certain domestic content requirements for electric vehicle (EV) chargers funded through the Infrastructure Investment and Jobs…

 Read More